ejetaxeblevich/Improved3D/README.md

         --And assigns it the position in which it was created again.
         --Without any checks, because it's for demonstration: getObj("aimteam_vehicle_0"):SetPosition(GL_gde)
+		--So that the object can move sideways instead of being at the same point, --You can apply only certain coordinates to it, for example Y:
+		--local gde = getObj("aimteam_vehicle_0"):GetPosition()
+		--getObj("aimteam_vehicle_0"):SetPosition(gde.x, GL_gde.y, gde.z)

         --After "hanging" the object "by the scruff", I call I3D:SetObjectLookAt, --Which prints the rotation of the "gaze" to the console via println, you can also watch this: println(I3D:SetObjectLookAt(getObj("aimteam_vehicle_0"), GetPlayerVehicle(), false, true))
         --If you don't know how this function works yet, find it in the "FUNCTIONS AND METHODS" section.
+		--You can write other I3D functions to create some other movement.
+		--Or move an object by impulses through SetCustomLinearVelocity...

         --Please note that I do not disable this trigger - it works indefinitely!
         --You will need to come up with options to disable it, if necessary...